Worried about your communication?

-Speech and language therapy may help with the following areas caused by throat cancer:
+Speech and language therapy may help with any speech sound, communication, swallowing and voice problems caused by throat cancer.

-Speech and language therapy can be received both pre and post an operation and will include a personalised approach to therapy.
+Speech and language therapy can be received both before and after an operation and will include a personalised approach to therapy.
 This will give the therapist a chance to assess the difficulties arising from both communication and swallowing, and will give an idea of what therapy intervention is best for that person with throat cancer.

 Speech and language therapy can help people who suffer from throat cancer in many different ways.
 This can be before or after surgery and will depend upon severity and location of the tumour.
 Speech and language therapists will develop strategies for speech intelligibility and will ensure each therapy plan is individualised and specific to each person receiving treatment.
 This programme will often be coupled with rehab and aims to achieve the best possible communication for each individual.

-Speech and language therapy for throat cancer may involve treatment using one or more of the following methods:
+Speech and language therapy for throat cancer may involve treatment using assessments, reviews, reports, therapy programmes, training, advice and education.